-Always Make Your Minimum Student Loan Payments
+Making At Least Minimum Student Loan Payments

 When you have outstanding student loans, your first financial obligation is to make the minimum payments.
 If you don’t, you risk default, which could harm your credit score and, worse, lead to higher monthly payments and higher interest rates.

-Always Take Advantage of Employer Matching Benefits
+Taking Advantage of Employer Matching Benefits

-Make Extra Loan Payments When Possible
+Making Extra Loan Payments When Possible

-If you have leftover income each month that’s not used for living expenses, loan payment minimums, or to supplement your emergency fund, you should pay more toward your student loans to lower the balance.
+If you have leftover income each month that’s not used for living expenses, loan payment minimums, or to supplement your emergency fund, you could pay more toward your student loans to lower the balance.

-For example, if you get a tax refund or a bonus at work, put it toward an extra student loan payment.
+For example, if you get a tax refund or a bonus at work, you could put it toward an extra student loan payment.
 It’s money you don’t rely on for your monthly budget, so use it as a tool to get out of debt as fast as possible.

-Step Up Retirement Savings
+Stepping Up Retirement Savings

 For a more complex retirement savings system aimed at investors with retirement dates farther into the horizon, consider the following in terms of priority:

-– Drop more into an employer 401(k) up to the annual maximum, which is $18,000 for 2016.
+– Dropping more into an employer 401(k) up to the annual maximum, which is $20,500 for 2022.

-Get on Track Today
+Getting on Track Today

 Retirement might seem a long way off, but every year counts when your goal is financial comfort.
 It’s okay to start small, especially while keeping your loan debt in check.

 Disclaimer: Many factors affect your credit scores and the interest rates you may receive.
 SoFi is not a Credit Repair Organization as defined under federal or state law, including the Credit Repair Organizations Act.
 SoFi does not provide “credit repair” services or advice or assistance regarding “rebuilding” or “improving” your credit record, credit history, or credit rating.
-For details, see the FTC’s website on credit.
+For details, see the FTC’s website .